-You Set Up a Fish Bowel For Prospects to Drop a Card: There is a right way and a wrong way with this one.
-If your drop card bowel informs them that they are subscribing to your list or newsletter, you are clear to enter them in to your TrafficWave Autoresponder Campaign.
-If your fish bowel does not mention anything about subscribing to your list, you are opening yourself up for spam complaints.
+You Set Up a Fish Bowl For Prospects to Drop a Card: There is a right way and a wrong way with this one.
+If your drop card bowl informs them that they are subscribing to your list or newsletter, you are clear to enter them in to your TrafficWave Autoresponder Campaign.
+If your fish bowl does not mention anything about subscribing to your list, you are opening yourself up for spam complaints.

 You’ve Been Building a List For a Long Time But You Haven’t Contacted Them In a Long Time: There are a few variables with this one.
 If someone filled out a form or asked you specifically to get your information within the last week, that may be fine.
 Someone that filled out a form 2 years ago is a different story.
 An old list will most likely cause problems.
 Solution: Add those who have requested information within the past week or two.
 Contact the others through your email program and invite them to join your list.
 Alternatively, just toss the list and start building with real prospects.

 You Go to a Trade Show: If you go to a trade show and the coordinator gives you a list of all attendees, this is a list of people that have NOT requested your information.
 If you provide a signup sheet, fish bowl, or other way for folks to REQUEST to be added to your list, you should have no problems.
 These people can be added to your list.

 You Have a Business Group or Networking List: Joining a local Chamber of Commerce or Networking group may give you access to other members’ information.
 This is not the same as them requesting to be added to your list.
 Contact them and invite them to join you list but do not add them without their permission.